Azure Machine Learning#

 Provision RAPIDS setup script#

-Navigate to the Applications section and choose “Provision with a startup script” to install RAPIDS and dependencies.
-You can upload the script from your Notebooks files or local computer.
+Navigate to the Applications section.
+Choose “Provision with a creation script” to install RAPIDS and dependencies.

 sudo -u azureuser -i <<'EOF'